MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/microsoft-graph-migration.md

 ## Known issues

-- Generic update arguments `--add`, `--set` and `--remove` currently don't work
+- Generic update arguments `--add`, `--set` and `--remove` currently don't work.
+You may use `az rest` to directly call Microsoft Graph API for non-supported properties.
-- `az ad` and Microsoft Graph related commands like `az role` will fail in Azure Stack environments which don't have Microsoft Graph support
+- `az ad` and Microsoft Graph related commands like `az role` will fail in Azure Stack environments which don't have Microsoft Graph support.
+Please use Azure CLI 3.36.0 or ealier versions for Azure Stack environments.

 ## Try Azure CLI beta with Microsoft Graph